remlapmot/mrrobust/README.md

 . net install mrrobust, from(https://raw.github.com/remlapmot/mrrobust/master/) replace
 ```

-If you find that `net install` fails with an error message about their being two copies of the package installed run the following command in Stata to delete one of them, also run this command to check for updates:
+If you find that `net install` fails with an error message about there being two copies of the package installed run the following command in Stata to delete one of them, also run this command to check for updates:
 ```
 . adoupdate
 ```